Phyu Gyi: Boxing

-At the Shwemawdaw Pagoda festival in Pegu from April 1st to April 8th 1966, both western (English) boxing and Burmese boxing were on display.
+At the Shwemawdaw Pagoda festival in Pegu from April 1 to April 8, 1966, both western (English) boxing and Burmese boxing were on display.
 Well-known boxers Chit Sayar, Phyu Gyi, Phyu Lay, Shu Ma Wa, Tin Shwe, Hla Shwe, Patma Sein and Talaing Sein participated alongside Kyaung Thar who had won the "trophy" previously in 1965.
 At the event a Sports Committee took the opportunity to speak with the participating boxers on how to preserve Burmese boxing culture and achieve a higher standard for the sport among other things.
 Their report was submitted to the Yangon Sports and Physical Education Committee.

-For the 1966 May Day festivities from April 26th until May 1st, the Sports and Physical Education Committee organized an event at Kyaikkasan Stadium.
+For the 1966 May Day festivities from April 26 until May 1, the Sports and Physical Education Committee organized an event at Kyaikkasan Stadium.
 This was the first edition of the Labour Day event, and was added to current recurring annual events (Independence Day, Peasants' Day & Union Day) to promote Burmese boxing.
 Phyu Gyi and Phyu Kalay from Thaton, Maung Lone and Sein Lone from Khayar village & One Dollar and Mae Gyi from Win Ka Mawt village were challenged by next generation first class boxers like Hla Shwe (Pwe Tine Kyaw), Tin Shwe Gyi (Luu Ma Yway) and Kyaung Thar (Hpa-an).
 It is known that Phyu Gyi faced Sein Lay Tin from second class in one of the preliminary matches, but did not end up winning the flag on May 1.
 That honour went to Hla Shwe who was promoted to first class this year.

 On December 29, 1969, Kyar Ba Nyein visited Mawlamyine, Thaton and Hpa-an to mobilise boxers from the southeastern region for participation in the upcoming Independence Day event.
 Phyu Gyi, Hla Shwe, Kyaung Thar, Sein Lone, Moe Kyoe, Chit Sayar, Myawaddy Than Shwe, Aung Myint Sein and others took part.
 The event was held at Thein Pyu Stadium in Rangoon.

 Personal life

 Phyu Gyi was the son of wrestler U Gani and Daw Saw She.
 He was a muslim and had seven children.
-Three of them also enjoyed a boxing career, of which Tun Win a.k.a.
-Shwe War Tun is the most notable.
+Three of them also enjoyed a fighting career, of which Tun Win known as Shwe War Tun is the most notable.
 The 1963 second class and 1967 first class Independence Day flag champion Phyu Lay, sometimes referred to as Phyu Kalay, is the younger brother of Phyu Gyi.
 He died of old age at the age of 71 in his hometown Thaton.